 Family meals are a time for you to model how to eat for your kids.
 They help you to socialize your kids to how we eat.
 Because eating is inherently social, and our kids need to be taught manners and expectations around food!
 (But we do wan't to make sure the expectations are reasonable ones and not ones wrapped up in diet culture...)

 Family meals are a time that you can talk about your day, or what you’re going to do later if it’s at breakfast.
 It’s a time you can establish boundaries and trust and so many other important parts of parent-child relationships.
 It's where you can hear about their day, or any problems they're having at school as they grow.
 They're all about connection and coming together as a family!

 At the end of the day, ff the entire meal is spent arguing, coercing, or policing what your child eats, it’s not a place that you or your child is going to want to spend time.
 Which is going to make family meals more stressful.

 If you need to start with just one meal a week where you get the hang of family meals, that is better than nothing!
 If you want to start with picnics together, that is a great start!
 Making your own traditions and things your child will look forward to is a great way to further the benefits of family meals.

 Pizza Fridays and movie nights are some of my fondest memories from childhood.
 Maybe you did Sunday dinners in your family, or want to start with your own Sunday dinner tradition.
 Whatever way family meals work for you, it’s okay!

-The key to remember really is the connection.
+The key to remember really is the connection and enjoyment.
 Talking to your kids, focusing on enjoying the time, and really connecting with them is what it’s all about.
-Not what food you serve or where you do it.
+Enjoying the food your are eating and savoring it.
+It's not about the virtue of the food you serve or where you serve it.